Outbound study abroad

 |UK and international students studying abroad in a sandwich year of a four year degree||Nil fees|

-For Europe, you will be eligible for an Erasmus+ grant in 2022-23 to help with travel and living costs.
-An Erasmus+ grant is available for study at a partner university or to undertake a work placement.
+For Europe, you may be eligible for an Erasmus+ grant in 2022-23 to help with travel and living costs.
+An Erasmus+ grant is available for study at a partner university or to take a work placement abroad.
+The UK will be leaving the Erasmus+ programme in May 2023, so funding will not be available in future years.

 In addition, the University offers a number of its own Global Scholarships and Santander Universities scholarships.

 We have partnerships with universities in more than 40 different countries all around the world, offering you a wide choice of destinations on six continents.

 You don't necessarily need to speak a foreign language to study abroad.
 We have a wide range of partnerships in English speaking countries.